 I won’t go into too much detail on this one as I already have an entire post dedicated to it but seriously, if your bank account is looking a little worse for wear and you want to do something to make the most of your time in Riga, this museum is definitely one not to be missed.
 It’s educational, informative, hard-hitting, and you’ll walk away feeling so, so thankful for anything and everything in your life.
 Although advertised as ‘free’ the museum is privately-owned and so relies heavily on voluntary donations, but how much you give is entirely up to you.
 Take a visit, you won’t regret it!

-Cameras are prohibited inside the cathedral but I promise you it’s just as beautiful as the outside, if not more so!
+Cameras are prohibited inside Riga’s Orthodox Cathedral but I promise you it’s just as beautiful as the outside, if not more so!
 And with free entry, what’s stopping you?!
 One thing that did confuse me is that the signs said no hats and women must cover their heads.
 So I threw my scarf over my head like an absolute noob, walked inside and there were a whole bunch of people wandering around either bare-headed or with a hat!
-Riga, please explain.
+Riga, please explain yourself.